vanshckel/labdebian/README.md

-# labhost
+# labdebian
-host for lab
+debian for lab